-The Latin American Cinemateca of Los Angeles (LACLA) Presents:
+The Latin American Cinemateca of Los Angeles Presents:

 The 14TH Annual Student Film Festival